 For additional information about proper use of the Church wordmark and name, please refer to General Handbook, 38.8.8.

 Copyright Usage

-All official Church products should include both the Church symbol (or wordmark in certain instances) and an approved copyright notice.
+All official Church products should include both the Church symbol (or wordmark in certain instances; see 4.2.6) and an approved copyright notice.
 Contact the VIO for approved copyright notice formats.

 Name Usage